Howrah–New Delhi Duronto Express

-The 12273/74 Howrah–New Delhi Duronto Express is a Duronto class train which operates between the capital of West Bengal, Kolkata and the national capital New Delhi.
+The Howrah–New Delhi–Howrah Duronto Express is a Duronto class train which operates between the capital of West Bengal, Kolkata and the national capital New Delhi.
 It is the second Duronto Express connecting Delhi to Kolkata, the other one being the Sealdah–Bikaner Duronto Express.
 Most of the other Duronto trains take less travel time than their Rajdhani counterparts.
 Therefore, before the introduction of the Howrah Duronto, it was expected to be the fastest service on the route by many Indian railfans.
 The Rajdhani Express gets top-most priority on the route, making it the fastest train in the Howrah–Delhi route.
 But, the Rajdhani continues to be the fastest as both trains cover the same distance and despite being a non-stop service, with no commercial halts, the Duronto takes more time than the Rajdhani.
-It has been running with modern LHB rakes since 2nd July 2021, having a maximum permissible speed of 130 km/h, thus replacing the hybrid LHB Rakes which have a maximum permissible speed of 130 km/h.
+It has been running with modern LHB rakes since 2 July 2021, having a maximum permissible speed of 130 km/h, thus replacing the hybrid LHB Rakes which have a maximum permissible speed of 120 km/h.

 Change in route

-With effect from February 2018 the route of this train was changed from Grand Chord to mainline.
-Therefore, it now travels 1,531 km rather than 1,452 km.
+Beginning 6 February 2018, the route of this train was changed from Grand Chord (via Gaya) to mainline (via Patna) on request of Godda MP Nishikant Dubey.
+Therefore, it now travels 1,531 km rather than 1,451 km.
 Due to this it takes more time than the Premium Rajdhanis and Sealdah Duronto Express from Kolkata to Delhi.
-Therefore, its average speed went down from 84 kmph to 70 kmph.
+Therefore, its average speed went down from 84 km/h to 70 km/h.

 Locomotive

-It is hauled by a Howrah-based WAP-5,Howrah-based WAP-7 end to end.
+It is hauled by a Howrah-based WAP-7 end to end.